rpeszek/my-blogs/posts/2021-07-18-prob-tree-scheme.markdown

 ```
 #### Solution using Anamorphism

-Instead of using `fold` / `cata`-morphism, I will first use it opposite: `unfold` / `ana`-morphism to solve the problem of computing
+Instead of using `fold` / `cata`-morphism, I will first use its opposite: `unfold` / `ana`-morphism to solve the problem of computing the commutative probabilities.
-commutative probabilities.
 We will solve the problem by unfolding the tree onto itself (I will be constructing `ProbTreeF`).
 _recusion-schemes_ provides a convenient `project` function that typically can be used to implement all the uninteresting cases
 when unfolding the structure onto itself: